 1. Standing reduces the risk of heart disease

-Standing more and sitting less lowers a couple of essential things such as blood sugar levels, cholesterol, and weight, which in turn reduce the risk of developing a heart ailment.
+Standing more and sitting less lowers your cholesterol levels and therefore your weight.
+This in turn reduces the risk of developing heart ailments.

-In the 1950s Britishers researched and compared the incidence of heart attacks of bus conductors (who stand all day) to the bus drivers (who sit all day).
-The research found that the drivers were 42% more likely to diagnose with heart disease as compared to the conductors.
+In the 1950s, UK researchers compared the incidence of heart attacks of bus conductors, who stand all day, to the bus drivers, who sit all day.
+They found that the drivers were 42% more likely to be diagnosed with heart disease compared to the conductors.

-In a study conducted by the American Journal of Epidemiology in the United States which sampled over 100,000 adults found people who sat for 6 hours or more a day died earlier than those who sat for 3 hours or less.
-The other significant finding of the study said the time spent sitting was independently associated with the death rate, which had nothing to do with the levels of the physical activity.
+In a study conducted by the American Journal of Epidemiology in the USA, over 100,000 adults were sampled and the research found people who sat for 6 hours or more a day died earlier than those who sat for 3 hours or less.

-To make it more transparent even if you work out in the morning, it is not enough to have a healthy body; in fact, being physically active throughout your day is equally important.
+What does this mean for you?
+This means that even if you work out in the morning, it is not enough.
+Being physically active throughout your work day is equally important.

 2. Standing lowers your risk of developing Type 2 diabetes

-As mentioned earlier in the blog sitting for too long increases blood sugar and insulin levels in your blood, which increases the risk of developing Type 2 diabetes.
+Sitting for too long increases the blood sugar and insulin levels in your blood.
+This increases your risk of developing Type 2 diabetes.

-In a study published in Diabetologia found that people who were more sedentary had higher chances of developing Type 2 diabetes as compared to those who were more active.
-One extra hour of sedentary time was associated with a 22% increased risk of Type 2 diabetes and a 39% increased risk of metabolic syndrome.
+In a study published in Diabetologia, it was found that people who were more sedentary had higher chances of developing Type 2 diabetes compared to those who were more active.

 3. A standing desk could reduce your risk of musculoskeletal problems.

-If you randomly ask a room full of people if they suffer from a back or neck pain, there’s a good chance, 80% of them would confess.
+Ask a room of office workers if they suffer from a back or neck pain.
+There’s a good chance, 80% of them would say “Yeap!”.

 This is where an ergonomically designed electric standing desk converter comes in handy.

-If you can correlate this with your condition, it’s time to speak with your doctor or physiotherapist to understand if a standing desk could help you with your musculoskeletal problems.
+If you can correlate this with any pain or tiredness you are feeling, it’s time to speak with your doctor or physiotherapist to understand if a standing desk could help you.

 4. Standing more reduces the risk of obesity

-Now here’s something you can tell your mom – fidgeting, shaking your foot and an inability to sit still, could actually make you leaner and healthier.
+Now here’s something interesting – fidgeting, shaking your foot and an inability to sit still, could actually make you leaner and healthier.
 Yeah, that’s true!

-Dr Levine’s study found that obese people tend to fidget much less as compared to the leaner people, which results in spending at least 2 hours more each day sitting physically idle.
-A fact that might astonish you is, fidgeting alone is enough to burn 350 extra calories per day, which adds up to an awe-inspiring weight loss of 4 to 13 kg per year!
+Dr Levine’s study found that obese people tend to fidget much less as compared to the leaner people.
+Obese people were found to be spending kpre than 2 hours more each day sitting idle.

-Standing desks are a great way to inculcate low-grade physical activity into your workday as standing naturally would move you more.
-Being on your feet will make it a lot more likely that you will pace and fidget more.
+Standing desks are a great way to introduce low-grade physical activity into your workday because you will naturally move and fidget more when you stand.